-Member and business address Title Term of office Current principal activities outside UBS AG Axel A. Weber UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chairman 2020 Chairman of the Board of Directors of UBS Group AG; board member of the Swiss Bankers Association; Trustees Board member of Avenir Suisse; Advisory Board member of the "Beirat Zukunft Finanzplatz"; board member of the Swiss Finance Council; Chairman of the board of the Institute of International Finance; member of the European Financial Services Round Table; member of the European Banking Group; member of the International Advisory Panel, Monetary Authority of Singapore; member of the Group of Thirty, Washington, D.C.; Chairman of the Board of Trustees of DIW Berlin; Advisory Board member of the Department of Economics, University of Zurich; member of the Trilateral Commission.
-David Sidwell UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Independent Vice Chairman 2020 Senior Independent Director and Independent Vice Chairman of the Board of Directors of UBS Group AG; Senior Advisor at Oliver Wyman, New York; board member of Chubb Limited; board member of GAVI Alliance; Chairman of the Board of Village Care, New York.
-Jeremy Anderson UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2020 Member of the Board of Directors of UBS Group AG; trustee of the UK's Productivity Leadership Group; trustee of Kingham Hill Trust; trustee of St. Helen Bishopsgate.
+Member and business address Title Term of office Current principal activities outside UBS AG Axel A. Weber UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chairman 2020 Chairman of the Board of Directors of UBS Group AG; board member of the Swiss Bankers Association; Trustees Board member of Avenir Suisse; Advisory Board member of the "Beirat Zukunft Finanzplatz"; board member of the Swiss Finance Council; Chairman of the board of the Institute of International Finance; member of the European Financial Services Round Table; member of the European Banking Group; member of the International Advisory Councils of the China Banking and Insurance Regulatory Commission and the China Securities Regulatory Commission; member of the International Advisory Panel, Monetary Authority of Singapore; member of the Group of Thirty, Washington, D.C.; Chairman of the Board of Trustees of DIW Berlin; Advisory Board member of the Department of Economics, University of Zurich; member of the Trilateral Commission.
+David Sidwell UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Vice Chairman 2020 Vice Chairman and Senior Independent Director and Independent Vice Chairman of the Board of Directors of UBS Group AG; Senior Advisor at Oliver Wyman, New York; board member of Chubb Limited; board member of GAVI Alliance; Chairman of the Board of Village Care, New York.
+Jeremy Anderson UBS AG.
+Bahnhofstrasse Member 2020 Member of the Board of Directors of UBS Group AG; trustee of the UK's Productivity Leadership Group; trustee of Kingham Hill Trust; trustee of St.